 Curriculum overviews (August, October, January, April)

 As part of our planning arrangements, class teachers produce a termly curriculum overview that sets out the broad learning that each class will explore over the coming weeks.
 Sharing this information with parents and carers is an important part of understanding the ‘learning journey’.
 Of particular importance is the ‘how we can work together’ section of each overview that details home-learning tasks and activities.
-These are shared on the school website as well as being emailed to parents.

 Consultation appointments (November and March)